Call US - 214 - 2547 - 142

 by Janet Rice

-In this inspring story, one author recalls fond memories of her Brooklyn childhood.
+In this inspiring story, one author recalls fond memories of her Brooklyn childhood.

-Memories of patriotism in past war BrooklynJanet is pictured above with her parents and two brothers.
+Memories of patriotism in past war BrooklynJanet pictured above with her parents and two brothers

 By the middle to late 1950’s, Brooklyn’s image as the hub of industrial growth began to wane.
 The middle class left the old neighborhoods for Queens, Long Island and New Jersey.
 This story tells of the indelible mark a Brooklyn childhood had on one young girl.
 It is both a love story of Brooklyn and a coming of age tale.